lab64makerspace/intro2PCBdesign/README.md

 # Introduction to PCB Design
-This is a workshop series being offered Winter Quarter AY 2018-2019 We are interested in your feedback!
+This workshop series was offered Winter Quarter AY 2018-2019.
+We're thinking about offering it in Spring Quarter AY2019-2020.

+Please check out the overview & details page to see if this material interests you.

+We are interested in your feedback!
 Please send comments, question and suggestions to: lab64ca@ee.stanford.edu

 Please use the [issues tab](../../issues) to post questions and answer other students' questions.